suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Vendor ID = UUID5(DNS_PREFIX, vendor domain name)
 ~~~

+In this case, the vendor domain name is a UTF-8 encoded string.
+Since UUID version 5
+applies a digest, internationalization considerations are not applied.
+The native
+UTF-8 domain name is used.

 If the Vendor ID is a UUID, the RECOMMENDED method to create a Class ID is:

 ~~~